Nicklas-Holmqvist/portfolio-3-0/README.md

 - Figma

 ## Progress
 220905 - Bug in code that doesn't read the styled-components css.
+HTML load before styling

 ## Design and Figma